 In my late 20’s because of a bet (I may have been pontificating on my training greatness) I entered Iowa Games.
 After my first cross country experience I was hooked for life.
 All of the things I had been learning about balancing and controlling my horses body really came full circle when I started using dressage and jumping to train my horses.
 I really believe there is no horse and rider combination that can not benefit from the discipline and balance dressage training offers.

 A self proclaimed life long learner I still read a ton and I love to take clinics and lessons.
 So when I saw the opportunity to join the USEA’s (United States Eventing Association) Instructor Certification program I was very excited.
 It was rather expensive but after completing it I can enthusiastically say that the knowledge gained from the experience was more than worth the admission price.
 I am a Level I USEA Certified Instructor and better at everything I do because of it.
+In addition the my ICP I have also done the classroom work for the USEA L judge program.
+That too was a great learning experience and a ton of fun because my oldest daughter went with me.

 Even if your not interested in jumping or dressage or even trotting I bet we can find fun things for you to enjoy at Kalsem Training.
 Besides lessons we hack out around our lovely farm frequently, sometimes we get to go hunting, sometimes we just play and we ALWAYS need ground crew (jump setters and a water barer) so feel free to come around and stay a while we think you will enjoy it.